Updated March 20, 2018, 1:00 p.m.

 WHAT SHOULD I DO IF I AM A TPS RECIPIENT FROM HONDURAS?

-- Please re-register before the deadline February 13, 2018.
-DHS should announce whether to extend or cancel Honduras’ TPS designation 60 days before July 5, 2018.
+- DHS should announce whether to extend or cancel Honduras’ TPS designation 60 days before July 5, 2018.
 Please continue to check our website for the newest update.

-WHAT SHOULD I DO IF DHS HAS CANCELLED TPS FOR MY COUNTRY?
+WHAT SHOULD I DO IF DHS HAD CANCELLED TPS FOR MY COUNTRY?

 - DHS gave every cancelled country a phase-out period ranging from 6 to 18 months with an effective termination date at the end of the phase-out period.
-You should consider re-registering your TPS one last time to maintain your TPS until the effective termination date.
+You should consider to re-register your TPS one last time to maintain your TPS until the effective termination date.

 WHAT SHOULD I DO IF DHS HAS NOT CANCELLED TPS FOR MY COUNTRY AT THIS TIME?